Skip to content

 ghost.frame = 0

 If you run your program now you will find the ghosts change their look when you eat a power pellet.
-The only item remaining is to modify the collision detection code.
+The only item remaining is to modify the collision detection code so Muncher does not lose a life when colliding with the ghosts when in power mode.

 if muncher.power <= 0: